-1. is less than \$10,000 or 2% of the nonprofit's consolidated gross revenues, if the consolidated gross revenues are less than \$500,000,

-- 2. is less than \$25,000 for nonprofits with consolidated gross revenues falling between \$500,000 and \$10,000,000; and - 3. is less than \$100,000 for nonprofits with consolidated gross revenues of \$10,000,000 or more. - (g) Interested Person.
-An Interested Person is any Director, officer, employee or member of a committee with Board-delegated powers who (i) has a direct or indirect Financial Interest and/or (ii) is a Related Party. - (h) Key Person.
-A Key Person is one who: - (I) has responsibilities, or exercises powers or influence over the corporation as a whole similar to the responsibilities, powers, or influence of directors and officers, - (II) manages the corporation, or a segment of the corporation that represents a substantial portion of the activities, assets, income or expenses of the corporation, - (III) alone or with others controls or determines a substantial portion of the corporation's capital expenditures or operating budget. - (i) Related Party.
-A Related Party is: - (I) any Director, officer or Key Person of HT or any Affiliate of HT; - (II) any Relative of any Director, officer or Key Person of HT or any Affiliate of HT; or - (III) any entity in which any individual described in clauses (I) and (II) of this Section 2.1(i) has a thirty-five percent (35%) or greater ownership or beneficial interest or, in the case of a partnership or professional corporation, a direct or indirect ownership interest in excess of five percent (5%). - (j) Related Party Transaction.
-A Related Party Transaction means any transaction, agreement or any other arrangement in which a Related Party has a Financial Interest and in which the HT or any Affiliate of HT is a participant.
-Certain transactions are excluded as follows: - (I) where the transaction itself or the related party's financial interest in the transaction is de minimis, - (II) that would not customarily be reviewed by the board or boards of similar organizations and are available to others on the same or similar terms, or - (III) that constitute a benefit provided to a related party only as a member of a class of the beneficiaries that the corporation intends to benefit as a part of its mission, as long as the benefit is available to similarly situated members of the same class on the same terms. - (k) Relative.
-A Relative of an individual means his or her spouse or domestic partner, ancestors, brothers and sisters (whether whole or half blood), children (whether natural or adopted), grandchildren, great-grandchildren, and spouses of brothers, sisters, children, grandchildren and great-grandchildren.
+- 1. is less than \$10,000 or 2% of the nonprofit's consolidated gross revenues, if the consolidated gross revenues are less than \$500,000, - 2. is less than \$25,000 for nonprofits with consolidated gross revenues falling between \$500,000 and \$10,000,000; and - 3. is less than \$100,000 for nonprofits with consolidated gross revenues of \$10,000,000 or more. - (g) Interested Person.
+An Interested Person is any Director, officer, or Key Person who (i) has a Conflict of Interest and/or (ii) is a Related Party. - (h) Key Person.
+A Key Person is any person, other than a Director or officer, whether or not an employee of HTC, who: - (I) has responsibilities, or exercises powers or influence over HTC as a whole, similar to the responsibilities, powers, or influence of Directors and officers, - (II) manages HTC, or a segment of HTC that represents a substantial portion of the activities, assets, income or expenses of HTC, or - (III) alone or with others controls or determines a substantial portion of HTC's capital expenditures or operating budget. - (i) Related Party.
+A Related Party is: - (I) any Director, officer or Key Person of HTC or any Affiliate of HTC; - (II) any Relative of any Director, officer or Key Person of HTC or any Affiliate of HTC; or - (III) any entity in which any individual described in clauses (I) and (II) of this Section 2.1(i) has a thirty-five percent (35%) or greater ownership or beneficial interest or, in the case of a partnership or professional corporation, a direct or indirect ownership interest in excess of five percent (5%). - (j) Related Party Transaction.
+A Related Party Transaction means any transaction, agreement or any other arrangement in which a Related Party has a Financial Interest and in which the HTC or any Affiliate of HTC is a participant.
+Certain transactions are excluded as follows:

-(1) Substantial Financial Interest.
-A Financial Interest in a Related Party Transaction is a "Substantial Financial Interest" if, in the discretion of the Audit and Finance Committee, after giving due consideration to the material facts and circumstances of the Financial Interest as presented, the Audit and Finance Committee determines that such Financial Interest is substantial.
+- (I) where the transaction itself or the related party's financial interest in the transaction is de minimis, - (II) where the transaction would not customarily be reviewed by the Board or boards of similar organizations in the ordinary course of business and is available to others on the same or similar terms, or - (III) where the transaction that constitute a benefit provided to a Related Party only as a member of a class of the beneficiaries that HTC intends to benefit as a part of its mission, as long as the benefit is available to similarly situated members of the same class on the same terms. - (k) Relative.
+A Relative of an individual means: - (I) his or her spouse or domestic partner as defined in Section 2994-a of the Public Health Law, - (II) his or her ancestors, brothers and sisters (whether whole or half blood), children (whether natural or adopted), grandchildren, great-grandchildren, and - (III) spouses or domestic partners of his or her brothers, sisters, children, grandchildren and great-grandchildren. - (l) Substantial Financial Interest.
+A Financial Interest in a Related Party Transaction is a "Substantial Financial Interest" if, in the discretion of the Board or Audit and Finance Committee, after giving due consideration to the material facts and circumstances of the Financial Interest as presented, the Board or Audit and Finance Committee determines that such Financial Interest is substantial.